 When the landmark Portixol Hotel was given a top-to-toe makeover by its new Swedish owners at the cusp of the last millennium, they were at the vanguard of what would be the rejuvenation – and transformation – of Portixol and its surrounds.
 Fast forward two decades, and this former fishing village now enjoys a status as one of the capital’s most happening suburbs.
 Well-heeled ex-pats have since flocked here, snapping up and breathing new life into much of the area’s traditionally low-rise architecture and adding a chic cosmopolitan vibe to the neighbourhood.

 Portixol’s main focus is its small and attractive bay, with bustling yacht club, and scattering of seafood restaurants.
 Its once-modest handful of former fisherman’s cottages today represent some of the most sought after real estate on the island, with premium property continuing along the popular beachfront promenade as you move along the pretty coast.
 Inhabiting the streets behind the first-line, prices drop and the neighbourhood takes on a more everyday, residential aspect with local businesses catering to the local community.
-Either side of the marina, upscale apartment complexes house a mix of Mallorcan and foreign residents, as well as making popular holiday and second homes for the well-to-do.
+Either side of the marina, upscale properties house a mix of Mallorcan and foreign residents, as well as making popular holiday and second homes for the well-to-do.

 As well as its picturesque seafront setting, it’s the breezy outdoorsy lifestyle the area affords that has attracted a growing number of mostly northern Europeans to invest in property here.
 The long beachfront bike lane is the main artery for cyclist, skaters and scooters, connecting quickly to the Mallorcan capital.